These Notes are divided into the following sections:

 Dihedral angles

-Discussion of dihedral angles involving groups that are not approximately planar, is meaningless.
-One example often occurring is the calculation of a dihedral angle between a benzene ring (sensibly planar) and a cyclohexane ring (not planar).
+Discussion of dihedral angles involving groups that are not approximately planar is meaningless.
+One often occurring example is the calculation of a dihedral angle between a benzene ring (sensibly planar) and a cyclohexane ring (not planar).

 Disorder